-Eos is proud to support Children’s HealthWatch, a research and advocacy organization, and their work on the first ever Massachusetts School Breakfast Report card.
+Eos is proud to support Children’s HealthWatch, a research and advocacy organization, and their work on the first annual Massachusetts School Breakfast Report Card.
 The report highlights childhood hunger as a contributor to the achievement gap and calls for free after the bell school breakfast to be adopted across the state’s highest poverty schools (those with 60 percent or more of students qualifying for free or reduced price meals).

 ATB BIC is proven to boost school breakfast participation, fuel student learning, improve student wellness, and leverage untapped federal reimbursements to support improvements to school nutrition departments.
 Click here to access the grant application and to see what school leaders across Massachusetts are saying.